PR, Marketing and Advertising Careers

 • Vault Guide to Public Relations Jobs

 Advertising Educational Foundation: The AEF creates and distributes educational content to improve the understanding and appreciation of the societal role of advertising and marketing through programs on college campuses across the country.
 Check out the fast forum, industry conversation and career guide sections.
-AdAge, Ad Forum and AdWeek are also excellent resources.

 Public Relations Society of America: The largest professional organization for PR professionals (also includes 255 college and university chapters).
 PRSA focuses on continuing education for members through networking, professional development and publications.
 Maintains an extensive job bank.
-PRWeek and PR News Online are also excellent resources.

 American Marketing Association: Professional organization for marketing professionals.
 AMA focuses on continuing education for members through networking, professional development and publications.
-Maintains a directory for members and job bank open to all.
+Maintains a directory for members and a job bank open to all.

 Making Connections

 Develop a LinkedIn profile that communicates your personal and professional brand.
-Joining groups related to your industry is a great way to meet new people, find mentors, contacts, and ask them questions.
+Joining groups related to your industry is a great way to meet new people, find mentors, and contacts, and ask them questions.
 Reach out to alumni through Hoya Gateway and the alumni section of Georgetown’s LinkedIn page.
 The Cawley website provides helpful guidelines on networking and informational interviewing.

 Making Connections at Georgetown